Daestro

 2. Click Create New.

-3. Configure your Linode instance:
+3. Configure the Linode instance:

-• Name: Give your environment a descriptive name, like linode-mumbai-worker.
+• Name: something descriptive, like linode-mumbai-worker.

-• Instance Type: Choose the Linode Plan.
-This determines the CPU, RAM, storage, and cost.
-A “Shared CPU” plan like a g6-nanode-1 is a very affordable way to start.
+• Instance Type: the Linode Plan.
+This sets CPU, RAM, storage, and cost.
+A Shared CPU plan like g6-nanode-1 is a cheap way to start.

 4. Click Create.